bradonomics/bradonomics.com/_posts/2017-02-04-jekyll-dual-language.md

 ## Language Switcher

-Since the secondary language is added as a subdirectory we'll need to add "/th" before the page URL, or remove it if we're on a Thai language page.
+Since the secondary language is added as a subdirectory we'll need to add "/th" before the page URL or remove it if we're on a Thai language page.

 ```html
 {% raw %}{% if page.language == 'en' %}